 Take the next step to check out the tips and put them into action!
 Whether you decide to cook a new healthy recipe or take the stairs instead of the elevator, share a picture, story or video on www.AmericasDiabetesChallenge.com so we can see your progress.

 More than 30 million adults in the U.S. are living with diabetes.

 90-95 percent of them have type 2 diabetes.

 A Touch of Sugar explores the diabetes health care epidemic that affects every community in the U.S., told through the voices of people united in their struggle with this chronic disease.
 Diabetes management doesn’t occur in isolation.
 These stories bring to life the emotional challenges, social factors and public perceptions that have a significant impact, but go unnoticed far too often.

-Created in collaboration with Merck, directed by Ani Simon-Kennedy and narrated by acclaimed actress and documentary spokesperson Viola Davis, the film attests to the resiliency of the human spirit and challenges the national perception of life with type 2 diabetes.
+Created in collaboration with Merck and directed by Ani Simon-Kennedy, the film attests to the resiliency of the human spirit and challenges the national perception of life with type 2 diabetes.
 Interviews with patients and their loved ones, as well as doctors, advocates and thought leaders in the space, explore the larger diabetes ecosystem at work and help to reinforce type 2 diabetes as an urgent public health issue that cannot be ignored, especially among underserved populations.